Guard of honour: Uzbekistan

 Ceremonial honour guards of the Armed Forces of the Republic of Uzbekistan are provided by the Honour Guard Battalion of the Tashkent Military District, which is under the auspices of the Ministry of Defence and is based in the Tashkent Region.
 The battalion is composed of over 100 soldiers, with each platoon being made up of servicemen from different branches of the armed forces.
 The ceremonial company of the Uzbekistan National Guard provided the guard of honour and served as pallbearers for the late Uzbek president Islam Karimov after his death in September 2016.

 Vietnam

 Two honour guard units fall under the People's Army of Vietnam, the Military Honour Guard Battalion of the Vietnam People's Army, and the Command of Ho Chi Minh Mausoleum Honour Guard.
 The military honour guard of the Vietnam People's Army provides the honour guard for state visits to the country, the National Day parade, days of remembrance, state funerals, and other functions as may be directed.
 The military honour guard unit is a part of the General Staff of the Vietnam People's Army.
 Honour guards at the Ho Chi Minh Mausoleum Honour Guard serve as the honour guard for the mausoleum.

 Europe

+Albania

+The Albanian Republican Guard, established in 1928, is a law enforcement unit in Albania.
+They wear dark blue or black uniforms with gold trimmings and plumed helmets, they serve as the ceremonial honor guard for the President and high-ranking officials.
+Beyond their formal duties, they engage with tourists at the Presidential Palace in Tirana.